mongodb/support-tools/indexStats/README.md

 indexStats.js is a utility that will collect index usage statistics for a MongoDB collection cross-cluster and provide aggregated results.
 It can be used to help determine whether there are unused/little used indexes that can be dropped.

-Warning: The statistics provided by this utility SHOULD NOT be the sole means used for making a decision to drop an index.
-Please make sure to validate any changes in a non-production environment and make sure that the sample taken covers all use cases on the given collection.
+The statistics provided by this utility SHOULD NOT be the sole means used for making a decision to drop an index.
+Please make sure to validate any changes in a non-production environment before executing on them.
+Make sure that the index statistics sample taken covers all use cases for the given collection.

 ### Usage